 - Dried organic stevia leaf (this is better for longer brew cycles, to offset tartness; we use about a tbsp per half gallon jug)

-Once you’ve bottled your kombucha with your chosen flavorings, it’s time to set it aside on the counter, or less-trafficked area of your home, to do its work for a few more days.
-At this stage, we leave our to “gather fizz” for another five to ten days.
+Once you have bottled your kombucha with your chosen flavorings, it is time to set it aside on the counter, or less-trafficked area of your home, to do its work to make kombucha magic for a few more days.
+At this stage, we leave ours to “gather fizz” for another three to seven days.
 It usually depends on when we remember to stick it in the fridge, so it chills up to drink.

 THE POWER OF THE FIZZ

 While sitting, bottled with its flavorful additions, the kombucha will become naturally fizzy.
-Many things seem to impact the degree to which it gets more bubbly, none of which we’ve been able to deduce with any clear logic of consistency.
+Many things seem to impact the degree to which it gets more bubbly, none of which we have been able to deduce with any clear logic or consistency.
 So, the magnitude of force that can come from the lid can vary greatly, regardless of how long you leave it or what you add to it.
-We have had a couple volcanic explosions.
-We’ll paint the ceiling to hide the stain someday.
+We have had a couple volcanic kombucha explosions.
+We will paint the ceiling to hide the stain someday.
 Accordingly, as we learned to make kombucha, we also learned to keep a firm hand on the lid when opening the final product, and to “burp” it a bit to test whether it is going to be a big “fizzer” or not.
 So, be forewarned, and temper your excitement to try your new creation with caution when you open that first lid!

 Kombucha is not just a beverage, or a potentially healthful addition to your lifestyle.
-There is some ritual that becomes attached the process when you make it yourself regularly.
+There is some ritual that becomes attached the process when you make kombucha yourself regularly.
 It becomes a thoughtful pause in busy routines, the catalyst for conversation at gatherings, and a unique gift for the holidays.
 And, whether its long-term consumption will prove to be beneficial or not, the act of making it reminds us to be mindful of the moment, patient with the process, and reverent towards our natural environment that facilitates the transformation of tea and sugar into a probiotic-rich beverage.
 Hmm… Symbiotic Culture of Bacteria and Yeast… maybe in the SCOBY, there is a metaphor for the relationship between people and our environment.
 However, I’ll leave that for you to ponder while you gather your supplies and get ready to make kombucha yourself!

 VIDEO: HOW WE MAKE KOMBUCHA